The women's NCAA Tournament had center stage. The stars, and the games, delivered in a big way

 “Caitlin Clark is stealing the show of basketball," Celtics forward Sam Hauser said.

 To Zoe Pawloski, Clark was just someone to share the weight room with.
-Pawloski used to swim for Iowa and her team would lift at the same time Clark's team would get workouts in.
+Pawloski used to swim for Iowa and her team would lift at the same time Clark's team would work out.

 “I never sat down and watched March Madness on TV until Caitlin Clark," said Pawloski, who watched the game with a few dozen other Iowa fans in a bar in Council Bluffs, Iowa.
 "It’s really cool how much she’s grown basketball, and people knowing Iowa the school makes me really happy.
 Iowa is on the map.”